 Roles and functions

-- the appointment of suitable persons as inspectors for the purpose of the Aboriginal Heritage Act 1988; and
+- the appointment of suitable persons as heritage inspectors under the Act

 - Aboriginal heritage agreements

-Members are appointed by the Premier to represent the interests of Aboriginal people throughout the state in the protection and preservation of Aboriginal heritage.
+Committee members are appointed by the Premier to represent the interests of Aboriginal people throughout the state in the protection and preservation of Aboriginal heritage.

 The current members are: